-For example, after the GDPR went into effect, up to 60% of European third-party data vendors went out of business.
+For example, after GDPR went into effect, up to 60% of European third-party data vendors went out of business.
 These were mostly smaller firms, operating in the gray areas of consumer privacy, Frankland said.

-"What notice did the consumer receive at the point of collection?" he said.
-"Can you show me a copy of the notice text?
+"What notice did the consumer receive at the point of collection?
+Can you show me a copy of the notice text?
 A screen capture of how the notice was presented?
 Was it an affirmative opt in?
 What intermediaries sit between the publisher and you as the data broker?"

 "For example, someone might grant access to their heart rate [data], but a company may perform analytics on that heart rate to determine secondary characteristics such as, say, heart rate variability," he said.

 Another common issue is when companies create lengthy end-user license agreements that pack in everything they might ever conceivably do with collected data and are essentially impossible for people to read.
 "Companies might consider breaking their data asks into dramatically smaller a la carte requests prompted at time of need," he said.

 How much data do you really need?

 There's a lot of data that companies can collect about customers, potential customers or the general public.
-But that doesn't mean that they should.
+But that doesn't mean they should.

-At the end of 2019, Herow, a mobile location intelligence software vendor based in Paris, conducted a survey asking people when they would consider sharing information.
-Results showed that 59% base their decision on a company's brand reputation, while 53% base the decisions on compliance with privacy regulations.
+At the end of 2019, Herow, a mobile location intelligence software vendor based in Paris, conducted a survey that asked people when they would consider sharing information.
+Results showed that 59% said they base data-sharing decisions on a company's brand reputation, while 53% base the decisions on compliance with privacy regulations.

 But companies shouldn't view those relatively lax attitudes toward data sharing as a license to collect all the data they can, said Pascal Ehrsam, chief marketing officer at Herow.
 He suggested a middle ground between collecting too much data and collecting no data at all and missing out on potential business opportunities.

-The goals for the data collection should be clearly defined and the minimum amount of data collected to meet those goals.
-In addition, he recommends using only first-party data and having clear and active consent from the users about how the data will be used.
+The goals of the data collection process should be clearly defined, and the minimum amount of data collected to meet those goals, Ehrsam said.
+In addition, he recommended using only first-party data and having clear and active consent from customers about how the data will be used.
 "To us," he said, "the line not to cross is very simple: the one the user gives you."

 "We've made a number of deliberate decisions to not collect additional data and to keep that data for limited periods of time," said Alex Austin, the company's co-founder and CEO.
-"We don't collect or store information such as names, email addresses, physical addresses or SSNs," he said.
-"The personal data we do collect is then pseudonymized and purged from raw logs after seven days."
+"We don't collect or store information such as names, email addresses, physical addresses or SSNs.
+The personal data we do collect is then pseudonymized and purged from raw logs after seven days."